+Attendance figures show a slight downward trend in attendance and fairly consistent in numbers of disadvantaged pupils who are persistently absent.
 HSSW and Attendance office staff to meet weekly to identify and track families in need of support including persistent absentees.
 Class staff to be aware of persistent absenteeism.
 HSSW and Attendance office staff and SLT attendance lead to identify barriers to attendance and punctuality for pupils and families.

-HSSW to support families and signpost them to internal and external services that can support current barriers around attendance including pupils with (EBSA), emotional school based avoidance and absences linked to medical or special educational needs (autism).
+HSSW to support families and signpost them to interval and attendance and punctuality for pupils and families. to internal and external services that can support current barriers around attendance including pupils with (EBSA), emotional school based avoidance and absences linked to medical or special educational needs (autism).
+Communication and Language prime area of EYFS framework in-line or above local and na- tional averages.

-Improved oral language skills and vocabulary among all pupils including disadvantaged pupils.

-To develop early language and vocabulary acquisition, strengthen phonic knowledge and early reading skills

-Communication and Language prime area of EYFS framework in-line or above local and national averages.

 Systematic Synthetic Phonics 'Little Wandle' scheme embedded throughout the school and cycles of evidence to support impact.
 Phonics screening results in line with or above local and national averages for disadvantaged pupils.

-Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.

-Sustained high levels of wellbeing from 2024/25 demonstrated by:

-All staff have are trained to deliver systematic synthetic Phonics to a high level including all new starters and teaching assistants.
+Assessments and observations indicate signif- icantly improved oral language among disad- vantaged pupils.
+This is evident when triangu- lated with other sources of evidence, including engagement in lessons, book scrutiny and on- going formative assessment.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: All staff have are trained to deliver systematic synthetic Phonics to a high level including all new starters and teaching assistants.
 Phonics teaching is effective and that phonics progress is linked to progress in reading and writing.

-All parents are confident in supporting their child at home with learning.
-They engage with the school in a positive way to discuss how to help their child progress.

-Percentage of PP parents attending events, including parents evenings and workshops, is proportional to our percentage of PP.

-The number of PP pupils reading at home is at least as high as non PP in the school.
+Percentage of PP parents attending events, including parents evenings and workshops, is proportional to our percentage of PP. The number of PP pupils reading at home is at least as high as non PP in the school.